yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 2025 seems to have brought a lot of confusion to the way tech builds startups.
 Perhaps vibe-coding and automation has made us re-question the need for technical founders.
 The short answer is no, nothing much has changed.
 Perhaps the exact action the what and what has, but the technicality of engineering has always been a universal constant.
 Perhaps it's shifted into deeper tech or more AI/ML based engineering and not the tradition apps that was true to be so 5 years ago.

 Perhaps 2025 just meant definition of startup has changed.
 The technical will always have a comparative advantage over the non and to build any moat.
 "Startup" is always something hard for it's time, doing something a normal person can do perhaps means it's a 2025 business.
 Technology also pays premium over the frontiers like Nvidia, OpenAI etc...
+The ordinal rule of economics is transaction is measured by opportunity costs, comparative advantage not absolute productivity, thus the tackling of the difficult is a universal constant.

 If a non technical can build and MVP than perhaps it's just a product not a startup.
 That being said, what makes a startup decent at the MVP stage doesn't mean it'll keep being the best moving forward, the whole thing is a process.
 First, eg: copilot, doesn't guarantee future profits, it's continuously being on the edge.
 Apps perhaps aren't the definition of startup any more Satya Nadella mentioned CRUD is no longer the "thing" to go for, very early on in this race.

 Any large major technology company has always had some algorithmic or infrastructure edge, even down to Google founded about 30 years ago.
-Otherwise they're partially driven like Linear and Notion, however, the problem of this is that visual taste doesn't always appeal to everyone.
+Otherwise they're partially design driven like Linear and Notion, however, the problem of this is that visual taste doesn't always appeal to everyone.
 Nonetheless YC has been searching for this in 2025.

 I'll believe that the core principles of startup, which have never changed.
 That's assuming that agree that the subject real less than 1% world movers edge of the long tailed distribution.

+Name any successful product from this given category we talk about and one can always pinpoint almost exactly something they do relatively better than everyone.

 # Principles